usnistgov/jarvis/docs/source/databases.rst

 ``pdbbind``              11189                       Bio-molecular complexes database from PDBBind v2015 ``qmof``                 18321                       Bandgaps and total energies of metal organic frameowrks
                                                      in QMOF database
+``cfid_3d``              55723                       Various 3D materials properties in JARVIS-DFT database
+                                                     computed with OptB88vdW and TBmBJ methods with CFID
 ``raw_files``            144895                      Figshare links to download raw calculations VASP files
                                                      from JARVIS-DFT
 ====================     =========================   =======================================================